AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 • Do you have strong leadership support for AI initiatives?

-• Are you successfully managing the human side of AI adoption?
+• Are you successfully managing the human side of adoption?

-This domain often determines whether technically sound AI implementations actually get adopted and used.
-You can build perfect systems that fail because the culture wasn’t ready or the people weren’t brought along properly.
+This domain often determines whether technically sound implementations get adopted.
+You can build perfect systems that fail because the culture was not ready.

 Common Challenges at Different Maturity Levels